Kevin Youkilis: Philanthropy

 Kevin Youkilis Hits For Kids is a charitable organization established by Youkilis in 2007.
 Youkilis's foundation focuses on raising support and awareness for the health, advocacy, safety, and medical healing of children across Massachusetts, in his hometown of Cincinnati, and beyond.
 Rallying the support of volunteers, local business, and the heart of Red Sox Nation, Kevin Youkilis Hits for Kids teams with existing, community-based children's charities and medical research efforts that lack sufficient funding and awareness.
 One organization that Hits for Kids works with is the Joslin Diabetes Center's Pediatric Health Services.
 He has a special sensitivity about youth suicide, since his college roommate, a close and supportive friend of his since high school, committed suicide on Thanksgiving during his sophomore year.
 To this day, he said, "I sit back at night and wonder what I could've done."

 "In my religion, the Jewish religion, that's one of the biggest things that's taught, is giving a mitzvah, forming a mitzvah", said Youkilis.
 "I was always taught as a kid giving to charity.
 You're supposed to give a good amount of charity each and every year. … It's just a great thing when you can make a kid smile that's going through some hard times in life … I wish more people, not just athletes, would give people just a little bit of their time.
 It doesn't take much … It can make a huge difference."

 After the first game of the ALDS, Youkilis re-shaved his head for good luck in a sign of solidarity with cancer patient Mitt Campbell.
 Following the team's 2007 World Series victory, Youkilis shaved his goatee for a $5,000 donation by Gillette to his foundation.

 All profits from his charity wine "SauvignYoouuk Blanc", released in 2008, support Hits for Kids.

 Family

 In November 2008, Youkilis and Enza Sambataro held a wedding ceremony in Cabo San Lucas, Mexico, though the couple never formalized their wedding.
 The ceremony was attended by Red Sox teammates Mike Lowell, David Ortiz, and Dustin Pedroia.
 Sambataro, a Newton, Massachusetts native, was CEO of Youkilis's charity, Hits for Kids, until the couple split up in 2010.

 In February 2012, the Boston Herald reported that Youkilis was engaged to Julie Brady, the sister of National Football League quarterback Tom Brady.
 Two months later, the couple were quietly married in New York City, and a pregnancy was rumored at that time.
 Twelve months after the Boston Herald article, the wedded couple, along with their infant son, were featured in a 30-minute program on the YES Network.
 The family lives in Los Gatos, California.
+Youkilis is also the uncle of softball star Maya Brady.